Transition metal imidazole complex: Complexes of substituted imidazoles

 N-methylimidazole is slightly more basic than imidazole but is otherwise similar, if more lipophilic.
 Many salts of [M(imidazole-1-R)6]2+ are known (R = alkyl, vinyl, etc.).
 2-Methylimidazoles are somewhat bulky ligands owing to the steric clash between the 2-methyl group and other ligands in octahedral complexes.

 A modified benzimidazole ligand is found in all versions of vitamin B12.

 Histidine

 Histidine complexes comprise an important subset of transition metal amino acid complexes.
-In common with other 3-substituted imidazoles, histidine can coordinate to metals via either of two nonequivalent tautomers.
+In common with other 4/5-substituted imidazoles, histidine can coordinate to metals via either of two nonequivalent tautomers.
 The free amino acid can coordinate through the imidazole and either or both of the carboxylate and amine.

 The imidazole side chain of histidine residues in proteins are common binding sites for metal ions.
 Unlike the free amino acid, the histidine residue (i.e., as a component of a peptide or protein), coordinates solely via the imidazole substituent.
 Examples include myoglobin (Fe), carbonic anhydrase (Zn), azurin (Cu), and alpha-ketoglutarate-dependent hydroxylases (Fe).
-Polyhistidine-tag ("hs tag") is an amino acid motif in proteins consisting of several histidine (His) residues that is attached to proteins to facilitate purification.
+Polyhistidine-tag ("his tag") is an amino acid motif in proteins consisting of several histidine (His) residues that is attached to proteins to facilitate purification.
 The concept relies on the affinity of the imidazole side chain for metal cations.